antoinevastel/avastel-bot-ips-lists/README.md

 # Avastel Proxy Bot IPs Lists

+> ## 🚨 News
+> You can now **search and look up proxy IP addresses for free** using the new [Proxy IP Lookup UI](https://deviceandbrowserinfo.com/data/ips/proxies/search).
+> It provides **manual access to the full 15M+ proxy IP database** collected over the last 30 days — with **no quota or login required** for human users.
+> Use it to quickly check if an IP was recently active as a proxy, or to explore proxy infrastructure patterns interactively.

 ## Overview

 This repository provides free, regularly updated lists of IP addresses associated with proxy infrastructure commonly used by bots.